Nevvman18/HC-12_Reverse_Engineering/README.md

 For the firmware extraction attempt, I used the official ST Visual Programmer.<br>
 First attempt - `Unable to read bytes [...]`.
 I thought that again it was the Read-Out Protection byte.
 But wait, clicked the button second time and... **I was able to read the whole firmware!** For known reasons I won't release the original firmware image, but I will analyse it later on.<br>
-On the **OPTION BYTE** page the first register was set to: **`ROP --- Read Out Protection OFF`**.
-I don't know if I was lucky with this batch.
-Maybe this version isn't properly secured?
-I didn't check the other modules, because of the need to solder the connections.
-If anyone wants, I can check that.
+On the **OPTION BYTE** page the first register was set to: **`ROP --- Read Out Protection OFF`**.<br>
+Compared the results with other 2 modules running the `v2.6` firmware and I can confirm that all 3 modules have exaclty the same memory contents.
+Also neither of them had ROP byte active.

 ## Firmware analysis